NATIONAL INSTITUTE OF METEREOLOGY AND HYDROLOGY - branch PLOVDIV

 This is a system which gathers data of the climate of Southern Bulgaria by methods of the World Meteorological Organization – climate system.
 Recently, efforts are made to collect data for the rivers levels and the quantity of rains in real time – informational system.
 For this purpose are installed 9 automatic meteorological and 5 hydrologic stations, 13 automatic rain-measuring and 1 automatic agro-climate.

-The data from the meshwork and the points are collected daily in a Local Data Base via original, own communication methods.
-The data are kept, processed and visualized by original methods developed in the “Data Base and web site” section at the Regional Centre Plovdiv.
+The data from the network and the points are collected daily in a Local Data Base via original, own communication methods.
+The data are kept, processed and visualized by original methods developed in the “Data Base and web site” section at the branch Plovdiv.

-Employees of the Regional Centre are part-time collaborates at the Agricultural University – Plovdiv, Ecology and Environmental College – Plovdiv.
+Employees of the branch are part-time collaborates at the Agricultural University – Plovdiv, Ecology and Environmental College – Plovdiv.

-The Regional Centre Plovdiv’s activity by contract for 2007 is 210 000 leva with Value Added Tax.
+The branch Plovdiv’s activity by contract for 2007 is 210 000 leva with Value Added Tax.

 Major contracts fulfilled during the period 2006 - 2007: